celestial-systems/.github/profile/README.md

 * CelestialOS 🌌
 * orion - a micro-kernel used in CelestialOS 🪐
-* troll - programming language for orion :trollface:
+* troll - programming language for orion :trollface: (WIP)